-Research about skin cancer is going on in many medical centers throughout the world.
+Research about basal and squamous cell skin cancers is going on in many medical centers throughout the world.

 Basic skin cancer research

-Scientists have made a lot of progress in recent years in learning how UV light harms cells and how this causes normal cells to become cancer.
+Scientists have made a lot of progress in recent years in learning how UV light harms normal skin cells and causes them to become cancer.
 Researchers are working to use this new knowledge to find ways to prevent and treat skin cancers.

-Most cases of skin cancer can be prevented.
+Most skin cancers can be prevented.
 People need to know about how to protect themselves and how to make sure any skin cancer is found early.
 The American Academy of Dermatology (AAD) sponsors free skin cancer screenings around the country every year.
 Many local ACS offices work with the AAD to help with these screenings.
 Watch for information in your area, or call the AAD.
-Their phone number and Web address are listed in the “How can I learn more about basal and squamous cell cancer?” section.
+Their phone number and web address are listed in the “How can I learn more about basal and squamous cell cancer?” section.

 Preventing genital skin cancers

 Squamous cell cancers that start around the genitals account for almost half of the deaths from this type of skin cancer.
 Many of these cancers may be linked to infection with certain types of human papilloma virus (HPV), which can be spread through sexual contact.
 Having fewer sex partners and using safer sex methods (such as using condoms) might help lower the risk of some of these cancers.

 Vaccines can help protect against infection from some types of HPV.
 The main purpose of these vaccines is to reduce the risk of cervical cancer, but they may also lower a person’s risk of other cancers that might be linked to HPV.

 This is an area of active research.
 Using drugs to prevent cancers from forming is called chemoprevention.
 This is likely to be more useful for people at high risk of skin cancers than for people at average risk.
 High risk includes people with certain genetic syndromes, those who have had a skin cancer before, or those who have had organ transplants.